chnyda/taikungoclient/client/docs/ListCatalogAppAvailableVersionsCommand.md

 HasCurrentVersion returns a boolean if a field has been set.

-### SetCurrentVersionNil

-`func (o *ListCatalogAppAvailableVersionsCommand) SetCurrentVersionNil(b bool)`

- SetCurrentVersionNil sets the value for CurrentVersion to be an explicit nil

-### UnsetCurrentVersion
-`func (o *ListCatalogAppAvailableVersionsCommand) UnsetCurrentVersion()`

-UnsetCurrentVersion ensures that no value is present for CurrentVersion, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)